piusnmuhumuza/software-engineering/dba_documentation.md

 5NF is the highest level of normalization and involves decomposing a table into smaller tables to remove data redundancy and improve data integrity.

 Normal forms help to reduce data redundancy, increase data consistency, and improve database performance.
 However, higher levels of normalization can lead to more complex database designs and queries.
 It is important to strike a balance between normalization and practicality when designing a database.

+## Database CAP Theorem

+Consistency, Availability and partition Tolerance.

+## The BASE Philosophy

+* Basically Available- System will stay up using replication/sharding.
+* Soft state- No guarantee that data is consistent, reads can yield stale data.
+* Eventual Consistency- If we wait long enough, reads will yield consistent data.

+## ACID

+Atomicity,Consistency, Isolation, Durability.

 ## Projects